ziemowit-s/neuronpp/README.md

    ```

 ### Filters
-You can filter any part of the cell by string or regular expression filters
+You can filter any part of the cell by string or regular expression filter

   * filter section of the cell by string:
   ```python